-Head Girl Reflections
+Head Girl Reflection

-Head Boy Reflections
+Head Boy Reflection

-Deputy Head Girl Reflections
+Deputy Head Girl Reflection

-Deputy Head Boy Reflections
+Deputy Head Boy Reflection

 The Sixth Form Enrichment Programme in New-Bridge Integrated College is designed to add breath to the examined post 16 Curriculum and provide opportunities which extend beyond the classroom.